 If you need medical help or advice when we are closed, please dial 111.

 Only if you have a life threatening event dial 999.

-Patient Self Help Information or NHS Choices Advice - Before you phone the surgery for a GP appointment, please check out if you could self manage yourself first.
+Patient Self Help Information or NHS Choices Advice - Before you phone the surgery for a GP appointment, please check if you could self manage yourself first.

 Should you have the need to be referred by your GP to the hospital, please check out this patient leaflet as it describes what you can expect to happen when your GP refers you to see a specialist or consultant at a hospital or a community health centre.

 Patient Referral Checklist Leaflet

 See the appointments page for full details of our opening and consulting times.